mpede/MicronationBallsDex-DiscordBot/README.md

 Open an issue on github or [go to the support server on Discord](https://discord.gg/vPdmYXf4x6).

+Suggestions for balls are only allowed in the support server, do not make an issue if you want your microball to be added!

 If you would like to support the creator, [then you can do that here](https://discord.gg/tYvRgXmGvA).

 ## Credits